xwiki-contrib/cristal/api/etc/cristal-api.api.md

     getEditField(jsonArticle: object, fieldName: string): Promise<string>;
     // (undocumented)
     getImageURL(page: string, image: string): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "getPageContent" is marked as @public, but its signature references "PageData" which is marked as @beta
-    //
     // (undocumented)
     getPageContent(page: string, syntax: string, revision?: string, requeue?: boolean): Promise<PageData | undefined>;
     // (undocumented)
     getPageFromViewURL(url: string): string | null;
     // (undocumented)
     getPageRestURL(page: string, syntax: string, revision?: string): string;
-    // Warning: (ae-incompatible-release-tags) The symbol "getPanelContent" is marked as @public, but its signature references "PageData" which is marked as @beta
-    //
     // (undocumented)
     getPanelContent(panel: string, contextPage: string, syntax: string): Promise<PageData>;
-    // Warning: (ae-incompatible-release-tags) The symbol "getWikiConfig" is marked as @public, but its signature references "WikiConfig" which is marked as @beta
-    //
     // (undocumented)
     getWikiConfig(): WikiConfig;
     // (undocumented)